Ancient glaciers are melting

 To address the climate emergency, we must adopt an equitable and intersectional approach.
 Intersectional environmentalism recognizes the disproportionate number of ways in which environmental degradation impacts people of color, welcomes collaborative solutions, and creates space for all voices, especially of those being most impacted.

-Learn more about what’s happening in the Arctic with these recommendation.
+Learn more about what’s happening in the Arctic with these recommendations.

 This tool from NOAA gives a status update on ice and the arctic with provided historical context to illustrate the state of our planet.

-This video explains how our economies are impact by climate at a high level, which is a crucial piece in understanding the significance of the climate crisis.
+This video explains how our economies are impacted by climate at a high level, which is a crucial piece in understanding the significance of the climate crisis.

-NASA has put together a page laying out the facts to prove the man made climate change is an irrefutable reality.
+NASA has put together a page laying out the facts to prove that man made climate change is an irrefutable reality.